BLACK FATHERS MATTER

 Next, We took Madison to the ER to make sure everything was alright.
 She had a few spots on her face where the wax hit her that look to be burned.
 The Doctor told us she was ok and it was minor and would heal rather quickly.

 We were extremely grateful to God that things didn't turn out worse.
-As parents my wife and I were both obviously disappointed in ourselves because we both realized the magnitude of the situation and how things really could have turned out!
+As parents my kid's mom and I were both obviously disappointed in ourselves because we both realized the magnitude of the situation and how things really could have turned out!
 On the ride home from the ER still feeling like a crappy parent I started to say bad things about myself.

-Then out of nowhere my wife compliments me!
+Then out of nowhere my kids mother compliments me!
 Telling me how my quick reaction to the situation saved Maddie from being burned and how my positive attitude about the outcome made her feel more relaxed in the midst of all the chaos.
 She said she froze up and didn't know what to do but thankfully I was there and I took action!

 A Black Father should always Prophesy to his children.
 It is the most important of the 3 Keys.
 Because we are imperfect and were raised by imperfect people, we will at times undoubtedly fail at this.
 But we must be sure to make it a priority to guard our tongue and be careful what we say to our children.